AlirezaF80/CV-4022-Project/README.md

-# License Plate Recognition Project
+# CV 4022 - Automatic License Plate Recognition Project

 This project is part of the Fundamentals of Computer Vision course at KNTU, Spring 2024.
 The goal is to develop a Convolutional Neural Network (CNN)-based system for detecting and extracting data from Iranian license plates.